pichsenmeister/json-filter/README.md

 ### `$any`

-You can use the keyword `$any` on any mask property to match all possible values, like strings, numbers, boolean, objects, and arrays.
+You can use the keyword `$any` on any filter property to match all possible values, like strings, numbers, boolean, objects, and arrays.
 This might not be useful in the example shown above, but can be helpful if your JSON object gets more complex.

 ```
 {